 Mr. Speaker, I celebrate with you the fact that you are now sitting in the big chair and I congratulate you for that.
-We were regular members for four years in the past, and although those four years have passed, you were always known for working hard to represent the people of Gjoa Haven.
-It has always been clear to all of the MLAs and other individuals that you met with that you were a very hard worker.
-I know that will continue in your new role, and as you continue as the MLA for Kitikmeot.
+We were regular members together for four years in the past, and although those four years have passed, you were always known for working hard to represent your constituents of Gjoa Haven.
+It has always been clear to all members and other individuals that you met with that you are a very hard worker.
+I know that will continue in your new role as you continue as the MLA representing the Kitikmeot.
 Also, unless I am mistaken, I believe that you may be first Speaker from the Kitikmeot and I am very proud of that fact.

-I know that you treat everybody the same as the Speaker.
-No matter if it's a minister or a regular member, you will treat them all the same.
+I know that you treat everybody the equally as the Speaker.
+Whether it's a minister or a regular member, you will treat them all the same.
 I thank you for that beforehand.

-If the previous Speaker, Mr. Mikkungwak, is watching, I'm sure he is also celebrating the fact that you're sitting there as well.
+If the previous Speaker, Mr.

+Mikkungwak, is watching, I'm sure he is also celebrating the fact that you're sitting there as well.
 If Mr. Mikkungwak is listening, I am very happy that there is someone rooting against the Toronto Maple Leafs sitting in the Speaker's Chair.

-I'm very proud of you, Mr. Speaker, and I'm sure that we will have very good meetings and that you will facilitate the sessions here properly.
+I'm very proud of you, Mr. Speaker, and I'm sure that we will have very good meetings and that you will facilitate the sessions here well.
 Thank you, Mr. Speaker.